bevy-cheatbook/bevy-cheatbook/src/setup/bevy-config.md

 #### Dynamic Linking

-`dynamic` causes Bevy to be built and linked as a shared/dynamic library (`*.so` on Linux, `*.dylib` on macOS, `*.DLL` on Windows).
+`dynamic` causes Bevy to be built and linked as a shared/dynamic library.
 This will make incremental builds *much* faster, which can reduce frustration when you are trying to test out changes to your code.
 On my machine, my projects recompile in ~2 sec without this option, and in ~0.5 sec with it enabled.
 This makes starting the game feel almost instant.

 This is known to work very well on Linux, but you may encounter issues on other platforms.
 YMMV.
 I've heard people have issues on Windows.